The Daily Times (Malawi)

+The Daily Times is a daily newspaper published in Blantyre, Malawi that was founded in 1895.

+History

-The Daily Times is a daily newspaper published in Blantyre, Malawi.
-It is one of the oldest newspapers in the country, founded in 1895 by the Central African Planter.
-Around 1900, it was rebranded to Central African Times, a weekly publication and later to Nyasaland Times.
-With the Malawian independence in 1964, it simply became The Times (then published bi-weekly), and finally the Daily Times in 1972.
+It is one of the oldest newspapers in the country, founded in 1895 as the Central African Planter.
+Around 1900, it was rebranded to Central African Times.
+It was a weekly publication and it was later renamed to be the Nyasaland Times.
+With the Malawi's independence in 1964, it became The Times (then published bi-weekly), and finally the Daily Times in 1972.

+Archives are held by the National Archives.

+Publisher

-The publisher is Blantyre Newspapers Limited (BNL), a subsidiary of Blantyre Printing & Publishing Company Ltd., which publishes four sister newspapers: The Daily Times (Monday-Friday), and the weekly The Weekend Times (Friday afternoon), Malawi News (Saturday), and Sunday Times (Sunday).
+The publisher is Blantyre Newspapers Limited (BNL), a subsidiary of Blantyre Printing & Publishing Company Ltd., which published four sister newspapers: The Daily Times (Monday-Friday), the defunct weekly Weekend Times (Friday afternoon), Malawi News (Saturday), and Sunday Times (Sunday).

-In 2013, Blantyre Printing & Publishing Company Ltd established Malawi's first independent private Free-To-Air television station, Times Television (TTV).
-The MISA award-winning TV station provides local content, stretching over arts, entertainment, sports and current affairs.
-Times Television is available on Dstv channel 296, Malawi Digital Broadcasting Network Limited (MDBNL) Platform CH 805, GoTV CH 91, Zuku CH 46, Azam TV CH 381, and StarSat.
+In 2013, Blantyre Printing & Publishing Company Ltd established Malawi's Times Television (TTV).

+The MISA award-winning TV station provides local content about the arts, entertainment, sports and current affairs.
+Times Television was available on different suppliers.